 - Remove inflamed synovial tissue

 Specialized instruments are used for tasks like shaving, cutting, grasping, passing sutures (stitches), and tying knots.
 In many cases, special devices are used to anchor stitches into bone.

 The length of the procedure will depend on what your surgeon finds and the amount of work to be done.
 At the end of surgery, the arthroscopy incisions are usually stitched or covered with skin tapes.
 An absorbent dressing is applied to the hip.

-There are also small risks of infection, as well as blood clots forming in the legs (deep vein thrombosis).
+- There are small risks of infection and of blood clots forming in the legs (deep vein thrombosis).

 Medications are often prescribed for short-term pain relief after surgery.
 Many types of medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.

 Be aware that although opioids help relieve pain after surgery, they are a narcotic and can be addictive.
 Opioid dependency and overdose have become critical public health issues in the U.S. It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
 Talk to your doctor if your pain has not begun to improve within a few days of your surgery.